EMPOWERING INDIGENOUS FILMMAKERS THROUGH INNOVATIVE EDUCATION

 SPONSORSHIP

-Corporate sponsorship with the Indigenous Futures Film Academy offers a unique opportunity to support Indigenous storytellers while enhancing your brand’s commitment to diversity
+Corporate sponsorship with the Indigenous Futures Film Academy offers a unique opportunity to support the IFFA's mission while enhancing your brand’s commitment to reconciliation.

 BECOME A PARTNER

-Partnering with the Indigenous Futures Film Academy means joining a movement to amplify Indigenous voices and foster meaningful cultural impact in the media landscape.
+Partnering with the Indigenous Futures Film Academy means joining a movement to support Indigenous film education voices and foster meaningful impact in the media landscape.

 MAKE A DONATION